Have a read on below at some quick stats and facts on the Chicago Bears to get you started:

 |1st 2020 Draft Pick:||#43 Cole Kmet, TE, Notre Dame|

 |2020 Power Ranking:||20|

 |Team in a Tweet:||Capable of making the playoffs but need to address mid season wobbles to become a contender.|

 Want to know when the Chicago Bears are playing next, and who their opponent is?
-Have a read on below for more information about Chicago Bears next games and any available results:
+Have a read on below for more information about Chicago Bears next games and all available results:

 The Chicago Bears may not be the most successful team in terms of Super Bowl triumphs and have largely been underwhelming in the modern era of the National Football League (NFL), but they do hold the record for most wins by an NFL franchise with 769.

 The Bears also have the most players in the Pro Football Hall of Fame as well as the most retired jersey numbers with 14.
 It may also have something to do with the fact that the Bears were established in 1920 and are one of the oldest franchises in the NFL along with the Green Bay Packers and Arizona Cardinals.

 The Bears didn’t get their name from the moment they were playing in fact they got the name Bears two years after the franchise was established.
 The team in Chicago started out for the first two years (1920-22) as a food starch company team called ‘ the Staleys’ when the Staley Starch Company wanted to enter the world of NFL sponsors and wanted to keep a team in Chicago, and in 1922 they named the team the Chicago Bears.